ChristianCricchi/Coursework_1_ESD_Account-Manager/README.md

-# Demo 2
+# Docker

-In this project I use docker
-for contanidfskg;lfgkj;adfkgjndafg
-fkgjafdk
+In a directory calle CW I have created a virtual environment with this command:
+ - python -m pipenv install Django.